 Obesity is a significant community health problem that requires an urgent and informed response.
 To successfully combat this epidemic, clinicians and health care systems require feasible, effective and evidence-based treatment options that can be provided to large numbers of people.

-Our theme's work is focused on the development and testing of innovative weight loss education programs that 'target' and are 'tailored' to different populations (e.g. men, women, fathers, mothers & children) in different settings (e.g. schools, communities & workplaces).
+Our theme's work is focused on the development and testing of innovative weight loss education and obesity prevention programs that 'target' and are 'tailored' to different populations (e.g. men, women, fathers, mothers & children) in different settings (e.g. schools, communities & workplaces).

 Current Research Programs

-DADEE (Dads And Daughters Exercising and Empowered) is a world-first lifestyle program targeting fathers as the agents of change to improve their daughters’ physical activity levels, sport skills and social-emotional wellbeing.
+Daughters and Dads Active and Empowered is a world-first lifestyle program targeting fathers as the agents of change to improve their daughters’ physical activity levels, sport skills and social-emotional wellbeing.

-Healthy Dads, Healthy Kids (HDHK) is a community-based, multi-award winning program, aimed at engaging fathers in positive lifestyle role modelling and effective parenting strategies to improve the physical activity and dietary behaviours of both themselves and their children.
+Healthy Dads, Healthy Kids (HDHK) is a community-based, multi-award winning program which engages fathers in positive lifestyle role modelling and effective parenting strategies to improve the physical activity and dietary behaviours of both themselves and their children.

-Healthy Youngsters, Healthy Dads is the world’s first family health program targeting fathers & their preschool-aged children.
-Evidence-based parenting strategies to improve family eating, physical activity, optimising child physical & mental wellbeing: HYHD Facebook Page
+Healthy Youngsters, Healthy Dads is a program targeting fathers and their preschool-aged children.
+HYHD provides families with evidence-based parenting strategies to improve family eating and physical activity and optimise child physical and mental wellbeing.

 Morgan PJ, Young MD, Smith JJ, Lubans DR, 'Targeted Health Behavior Interventions Promoting Physical Activity: A Conceptual Model', Exercise and Sport Sciences Reviews, 44 71-80 (2016) [C1] DOI 10.1249/JES.0000000000000075